sanyokdev/dotfiles/README.md

 # Info
-Here are all the dotfile I use for my Arch-Linux desktop + tools/programs.
+Here are all my configs for Windows & Arch, among various other tools and programs.